 The Welsh Ambulance Service has introduced new technology to improve the way it responds to 999 calls.
 It has invested in LifeX from Frequentis to provide telephony and communications services that help control room dispatchers to better communicate with frontline crews and process information in a more streamlined way.

 The Trust is the largest ambulance service so far in the UK to go live with the new system, which is designed to manage resources more effectively.

-The new solution was delivered in collaboration with partners Frequentis and Ambulance Radio Programme over a three-day period.
-Duncan Bray, Ambulance Radio Programme’s Director, added, “We are really pleased to have supported Wales in delivering this technology and now look to rollout the solution across the other UK ambulance services.
-This is a prime example of collaborative working which will benefit everyone involved.”
+The new solution was delivered in collaboration with partners Frequentis and the Ambulance Radio Programme over a three-day period.
+Duncan Bray, Ambulance Radio Programme’s Director said he was pleased to have supported Wales in delivering this technology and that it was a prime example of collaborative working which will benefit everyone involved.